mrazjava/booklink-backend/README.md

 ```

 ## DB GUI
 There are number of graphical tools available to administer the database.
-Here are mentioned ones used for booklink development.
+Here are mentioned ones used for booklink:

 #### pgAdmin4
 Sandbox comes packaged with `pgAdmin4` but using it is not required to try the backend locally, or even to develop some basic functions.
 However, administering the database during the development will probably become a necessity at some point.
 All PostgreSQL and pgAdmin4 credentials are defined in `docker-compose.yml`.